tylerjrichards/st-paywall/README.md

 In order to set up your Stripe (the best and easiest payment infrastructure in the world), go to [Stripe.com](https://stripe.com) and make an account.
 Once you make an account, you need to make a [payment subscription link](https://dashboard.stripe.com/test/payment-links/create) (which is in test mode by default) and add the link to your app (currently held in streamlit_app.py).
 If the user to your app logs in and has not already signed up and paid via Stripe, they will be asked to subscribe before they can see the rest of the app.

 The subscription link should be added to secrets.toml like this.
-If you are using a test link, your link will include test (like the example below), otherwise it will not!

 ```toml
 stripe_link = 'https://buy.stripe.com/test_...'`